 For much of the post-war period, China and India were among the world's poorer developing countries, faced with rapid population growth and large numbers of people engaged in subsistence agriculture.
-Yet today, China has the world's highest savings rate, at 43 percent of GDP and its investment-GDP ratio is around 45 and 50 percent (IMF 2005).
-India's savings rate and investment-GDP ratio are around 30 percent (IMF 2006).
+Today, China has the world's highest savings rate, at 43 percent of GDP and its investment-GDP ratio is between 45 and 50 percent (IMF 2005).
+India's savings rate and investment-GDP ratio are around 30 percent (IMF 2006a).